Alexandra Hui: Education and career

-As well as serving as co-editor for the History of Science Society and its journal Isis, Hui is a member of the council of the American Historical Association.
+As well as having served as co-editor for the History of Science Society and its journal Isis, Hui is a member of the council of the American Historical Association.

 Books

 Hui is the author of the monograph The Psychophysical Ear: Musical Experiments, Experimental Sounds, 1840–1910, published in 2013 by the MIT Press in their book series Transformations: Studies in the History of Science and Technology.
 She is also a co-editor of two edited volumes on sound, Music, Sound, and the Laboratory from 1750-1980 (a special issue of Osiris in 2013) and Testing Hearing: The Making of Modern Aurality (Oxford University Press, 2020).